The Simple Act of Recycling

 Do you know that old or faulty refrigerators, washing machines and desktop computers can be given a new lease of life, if properly disposed of and recycled?

 A NEA survey revealed that 60% of consumers are uncertain or do not know how to recycle them.
 Yet Singaporeans generate around 60,000 tonnes of e-waste yearly.
 If not managed well, this could cause harm to our health and the environment in the long run.

 To help tackle this, Singapore Environment Council (SEC) and StarHub believe that the young generation too, has a crucial role in driving behavioural and mindset change.
-The inaugural SEC-StarHub E-Waste Challenge is thus created to mobilise youth to generate awareness and take concrete action to minimise e-waste.
+The SEC-StarHub E-Waste Challenge is thus created to mobilise youth to generate awareness and take concrete action to minimise e-waste.

 Terms and Conditions:

 - Registration to participate in the E-Waste Challenge closes on 18 September 2020.